oracle/coherence-operator/docs/prometheusoperator.md

 done
 ```

-> **Note:** We add place the port-forward in a while to ensure it restarts any time it exists as
-> port-forwarding is sometimes unreliable and should only be used as a development tool.
+> **Note:** Since port forwarding is sometimes unreliable, it should be used only as a development tool, and not in a production environment.

 ## Log in to Grafana